Mötley Crüe: 2011–2015: The Final Tour and retirement from touring

 During the tour the band played a new song, "All Bad Things", over the speakers throughout the venue before it took the stage.
 On November 22, 2014, in Spokane, Washington, at the Spokane Arena, Mötley Crüe played the final concert of the first North American leg of The Final Tour.

 On January 15, 2015, it was announced that the band's career would end with international concerts in Japan, Australia, Brazil and Europe before heading out for a second leg of North American concerts throughout 2015, ending with a concert at the MGM Grand Garden Arena in Las Vegas on December 27, followed by three concerts at Staples Center on December 28, 30 and 31, 2015.
 In May 2015, The Crüe and Alice Cooper announced a set of 12 concert dates for Europe at a conference in London.

 On September 19, 2015, the band played the Rock in Rio festival on the main stage.

 Mötley Crüe performed, for what was then advertised to be the last time, at Staples Center in Los Angeles on December 31, 2015.
-The band reported that its New Year's Eve show was going to be released as a film in 2016; the movie was titled Motley Crue: THE END.
+The band reported that its New Year's Eve show was going to be released as a film in 2016; the movie was titled Mötley Crüe: The End.